-Benefit Amount: The Deferred Vested Benefit is computed in the same manner as the
+Benefit Amount: The Deferred Vested Benefit is computed in the same manner as the Service Retirement Benefit, but it is based on Credited Service and Final Compensation on the date of termination.

-Service Retirement Benefit, but it is based on Credited Service and Final and for the life of the Member; in the event of the Member's death, 60% of the benefit will continue for the life of the Member's spouse or to the age of majority of dependent minor children if there is no spouse.
+Form of Benefit: The Deferred Vested Benefit will be paid monthly beginning at retirement and for the life of the Member; in the event of the Member's death, 60% of the benefit will continue for the life of the Member's spouse or to the age of majority of dependent minor children if there is no spouse.
 For Tier 3 Members, the benefit payable to beneficiary is limited to 50%.
-In the event there is no surviving spouse or minor children, any unpaid remainder of the Member's accumulated contributions will be paid to the
+In the event there is no surviving spouse or minor children, any unpaid remainder of the Member's accumulated contributions will be paid to the Member's designated beneficiary.